LENNON WYLIE

 Where buried Died: 1st July 1916 - Memorial - Thiepval France

-Source Grandson - John Bruce ~ further contact through meems@marylennon.co.uk CWGC National Archives
+Source Grandson - John Bruce National Archives

-no picture Name Grant, John
+no photo Name Grant, John

 Rank Rifleman